 Phoenix offers placements providing a meaningful experience of work and the development of social and life skills to students from both special and mainstream local schools.

-Just as with our adult co-workers, our aim is to provide a safe, welcoming and empowering environment in which trainees can develop practical work, life and basic skills.
+Just as with our adult co-workers, our aim is to provide a safe, welcoming and empowering environment in which students can develop practical work, life and basic skills.

 Our co-workers, both adults and students, are supported at all times by trained staff and volunteers, and have the opportunity to work in all of our three departments.